valryon/pixpuzzle/README.md

 Plus, I don't want to just make and sell a copy of an existing game.
 I tried to add some features like "take a picture -> generate a puzzle from it" but I wasn't convinced with the result.

-Apart from that, the game is pretty functionnal (but not optimized at all).
+Apart from that, the game is pretty functionnal (but not optimized at all and with some render issues).

 ## Technical side